Cwiiis/gaia-navigator/README.md

 Gaia Navigator is a partial implementation of a specification proposal, outlined below.

+Note: The implementation and specification listed in this document is currently out-of-date, please refer to the [spec documents](spec/navigation-transitions.html) for the most recent version.

 ## Limitations

 * Each page must include [gaia-navigator.js](gaia-navigator.js).
 After the first navigation, each subsequent page will be wrapped in an iframe.